apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the namespaced policy rules required by the component.
+<p>PolicyRules defines the namespaced policy rules required by the component.
 If any rule application fails (e.g., due to lack of permissions), the provisioning of the component instance will also fail.
-This field is immutable.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>